With dinner at Il Cortile — 2 years ago

 Oregon Can Franc.
 "Picnic wine" with a bit of acidity.
 Spring like- sage, red fruit, violet.
 Low tannins and semi soft.

-Would buy again — 10 months ago
+Would buy again — a year ago